About the course

-Most students study all three archaeological science options, but it is possible to replace one of these with an option from the Master's in Archaeology or the Master's in Classical Archaeology run by the department.
-Students can also supplement the course by attending teaching in another course in preparation for the extended essay.
-One option which provides very useful supplementary skills is the 'Practical Archaeobotany' option from the MSt in Archaeology.
+Most students study all three archaeological science options, but it is possible to replace one of these with an option from the MSt in Classical Archaeology run by the school.

 Each option has a co-ordinator who will be responsible for arranging your option teaching, while the course director has overall responsibility for your progress, and you will have a supervisor for your individual research project.

 Teaching is through a combination of lectures, classes and laboratory sessions requiring regular written work, and is supplemented by a range of graduate seminars.
-The course benefits from the small size of the cohort (usually about eight, including both MSt and MSc), allowing many opportunities for student participation.
+The course benefits from the small size of the cohort (usually about eight), allowing many opportunities for student contribution.
 Class presentations are also required, providing valuable experience and the opportunity for feedback from your peers.

-A viva voce examination may be held, when students' work-books may also be examined, at the discretion of the examiners.
+A viva voce examination may be held and students' workbooks may also be examined at the discretion of the examiners.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in archaeology or science.
+- a first-class or strong upper second-class undergraduate degree with honours in archaeology or science.

 No Graduate Record Examination (GRE) or GMAT scores are sought.